Four Ways to Source AI Innovation

 A more deliberate approach recognises that AI value consistently emerges from four distinct perspectives.
 Each asks a different question about where Data & AI can change outcomes, drawing on different data, different stakeholders, and different mechanisms of value creation.

-Lens 1
+Lens 1 Outside-In

 What opportunities exist outside the organisation — and how can AI transform them?